 On entering Turkmenistan you have to pay 12$ entry tax, to be paid in dollars only.
 The borders are usually closed for lunch.
 Take about 2 hours to cross any border.

 Farap – Alat: Connecting Bukhara with Turkmenabat.
 Opens at 9am, closes at 8pm.
 Lunch break between 1pm and 2pm.
 Shared taxis are available on both sides of the border.
 It’s about 1 hour from Turkmenabat to the border.
-The problem is the pontoon bridge over the Amu Darya, where long queues sometimes cause significant delays – leave on time to be sure you can cross the same day!
+The pontoon bridge is that used to cause delays is gone.

 On the Uzbek side, taxi drivers want 1 dollar to take you 500m to a shared taxi stand.
 You can just walk this.
 A taxi to Bokhara from the border will cost around 25$ for the whole car (you can share this with others).